 After graduating from Bishop Ireton High School in Alexandria, VA, Garcia went on to NYU Tisch where she earned her BFA in dance, and a minor in journalism.

-In the fall of 2006, she went to an open casting call for a new dance musical.
+In the fall of 2006, she went to an open casting call for new dance music.
 It was her senior year at NYU Tisch.

 “I danced my heart out,” she explains of the audition.
 “I thought I did a really good job.”